Solo-steven/crafting-handbook/web-infras/parser/README.md

     - `estree/typescript`: TS not in current scope.
     - `jsx/errors/_no-plugin-ts-*`: TS not in current scope.
     - `flow`: Flow is not support.
-    - `core/scope`: Sematic Scope Not in current scope.
     - `esprima`: Duplicate to esprima.
     - `tokens`: should move to token folder.
     - `es2022/top-level-await-unambiguous`: Will not support.